 - Believers can confidently approach God: Hebrews 4:16, “Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.”
 (ESV)

-Every Christian is a saint (e.g. 1 Cor.
-1:2) according to Lutherans, and this includes Mary.
-Therefore, believers should honor and emulate the human heroes of the Bible, but not elevate them to a higher status.
+According to Lutherans, including Mary, every Christian is a saint (e.g., 1 Cor.
+1:2).
+Therefore, believers should honor and emulate the human heroes of the Bible but not elevate them to a higher status.
 (Also see Why Are Lutheran Churches Named After Saints?)

 Martin Luther supported the rosary and its prayers.
-However, the modern Hail Mary is different than that of Martin Luther’s day.
-Until the Council of Trent, the Hail Mary prayer did not include the final portion that requested Mary to intercede on behalf of the sinner.
+However, the modern Hail Mary differs from Martin Luther’s day.
+Until the Council of Trent, the Hail Mary prayer did not include the final portion that requested Mary to intercede on the sinner’s behalf.

 Although Protestant and Catholic scholars disagree on Luther’s exact position concerning Mary, it’s clear that although he valued her, he did not consider it essential for a Christian to pray to her.
 (Also see Do Lutherans Pray for the Dead?)